-As expected, the performance of our estimates is very significantly improved when the optimal distribution is used as the observations are quite informative.
+As expected, the RMSE of our estimates is drastically improved when the optimal distribution is used.
 For a small number of samples N, the performance of SMC is better than SIMCMC.
 This is not surprising as SIMCMC is an iterative MCMC-type algorithm and no burn in was used.
-However SIMCMC display performance a bit poorer than SMC.
+For a larger number of samples, $N \geq 5000$ , SMC and SIMCMC display very similar performance.